Japanese KONGO class Battleships

 - Category: Battleships

-This 1:72 scale hull comes with ships plating, shaft exit positions, 'A' bracket positions, rudder positions, bulges, armoured belts, casemate positions and anchor positions moulded in.
+This 1:72 scale hull comes with ships plating, shaft exit positions, 'A' bracket positions, rudder positions, bulges, armoured belts and anchor positions moulded in.

 Price for hull: A$ 1,150.00 + freight *